giantsquad/farabee/readme.md

 # Farabee
 ### Type like you talk.
-Welcome to the GitHUb repo for the programming language Farabee (.frb).
+Welcome to the GitHub repo for the programming language Farabee (.frb).
 WHile it is still under development, please feel free to explore around and see what has been done.